Can shiatsu help sciatica?

 What can cause sciatica?

-Weak abdominals can cause an extra strain on the back muscles, which can become tighter and minimise your flexibility.
-All the muscles work in pairs, doing equal and opposite actions, and this goes for one side being stronger then the other, or potentially tighter.
-When visiting with back or hip problems with a pain to one side, there is always a problem on the other side to resolve too.
-Muscles need to all be looked at to test their quality and tension.
-Pelvic twists are common place, wanting to sit or lie down crossed legged may indicate this.
-If your pelvic muscles are tight on one side then this could be causing your pinched nerves.
-It takes the first session to assess and realign all these muscles and check that you are feeling relief.
+Weak abdominal muscles can place additional strain on the back muscles, causing them to tighten and reduce your flexibility.
+Muscles function in pairs, performing equal and opposite actions, which applies to one side being stronger or potentially tighter than the other.
+When experiencing back or hip issues with pain on one side, there is often a corresponding problem on the opposite side that needs attention.
+It's important to evaluate all muscles for their quality and tension.
+Pelvic twists are common, and a tendency to sit or lie cross-legged may indicate this.
+Tight pelvic / glutteal muscles on one side could be the source of your pinched nerves.
+The initial session involves assessing and realigning all these muscles to ensure you feel relief.

 How can shiatsu relieve sciatica?

 Sciatica can be a lot to do with your muscles, whether they are tense or out of alignment.
-If you've been told your sciatica is due to bone overgrowth in the sacral foramen, still try shiatsu as you never know what relief can be found.
+If you've been told your sciatica is due to bone overgrowth in the sacral foramen, still try shiatsu as you never know what relief can be found once tight muscles are released.

 Though shiatsu is thought of as mainly acupressure, it actually involves a lot of listening to how the muscles are working and picking up where they are stuck, tight or weak.
 This is done with touch to the muscles, plus rotations, shaking and some stretching.
 Don't worry though if you do come in in pain, the first steps are to try and make you as comfortable as possible and help you find some relief quickly.
 It is best to then come back for another treatment within the fortnight once the inflammation has gone down to check on what the underlying cause is and to strengthen the new alignment of muscles, and release any tension that has built up again.

 Shiatsu is based on the chinese meridians and this really helps in understanding the possible root causes of sciatica.
-As I mentioned earlier we have two branches of sciatica based on the Gallbladder and Bladder meridians.
-They run different paths through your lower back, pelvis, sacrum and down your legs, they also have different emotional connections.
+As I mentioned earlier we have two branches of sciatica based on the Gallbladder and Bladder meridians (and the Large Intestine extension).
+They follow distinct routes through your lower back, pelvis, sacrum, and down your legs, and they also have unique emotional associations.

-If there is no physical reason for sciatica then with chinese medicine we look to an emotional trigger.
+If there is no physical reason for sciatica then with Chinese medicine we look to an emotional trigger.
 The Gallbladder meridian sciatica could be caused by a bad twist, or tension due to holding in anger.
-The other type is Bladder meridian sciatica, this can be a crick in your back muscles, or maybe you're fearful of something that is yet to be dealt with.
-So many lower back issues can come from this.
+The Bladder meridian sciatica, can be related to a crick in your back muscles, or maybe you're fearful of something that is yet to be dealt with; many lower back issues can come from this.
+My third type is associated to grief; this quite commonly can manifest as Plantar Fasciatis a year or two after losing your loved one.

 It doesn't matter what has caused your sciatica as the way to relieve it is the same, however to stop sciatica coming back it is very beneficial to explore what is causing it as this can then lead to options in how to prevent it from happening again.
 That's the beauty of the chinese medicine understanding that the psychological and physical are absolutely entwined; and the health resolution takes this into account.